bluebird89/docs/backend/c/c++.md

     + `sudo apt-get install codeblocks codeblocks-contrib`
   - Qtcreator
 * 队列
-  - [cameron314/concurrentqueue](https://github.com/cameron314/concurrentqueue):A fast multi-producer, multi-consumer lock-free concurrent queue for C++11
+  - [concurrentqueue](https://github.com/cameron314/concurrentqueue):A fast multi-producer, multi-consumer lock-free concurrent queue for C++11
-* [Tencent/phxpaxos](https://github.com/Tencent/phxpaxos)：The Paxos library implemented in C++ that has been used in the WeChat production environment.
+* [phxpaxos](https://github.com/Tencent/phxpaxos)：The Paxos library implemented in C++ that has been used in the WeChat production environment.
-* JSON
-  - [nlohmann / json](https://github.com/nlohmann/json):JSON for Modern C++ <https://nlohmann.github.io/json/>
-  - [Tencent/rapidjson](https://github.com/Tencent/rapidjson):A fast JSON parser/generator for C++ with both SAX/DOM style API <http://rapidjson.org/>
-* [Tencent/libco](https://github.com/Tencent/libco)libco is a coroutine library which is widely used in wechat back-end service.
+* [libco](https://github.com/Tencent/libco)libco is a coroutine library which is widely used in wechat back-end service.
-* [envoyproxy/envoy](https://github.com/envoyproxy/envoy):C++ front/service proxy <https://www.envoyproxy.io>
-* [lupoDharkael/flameshot](https://github.com/lupoDharkael/flameshot):Powerful yet simple to use screenshot software
+* [flameshot](https://github.com/lupoDharkael/flameshot):Powerful yet simple to use screenshot software
-* [onqtam/doctest](https://github.com/onqtam/doctest):The fastest feature-rich C++11 single-header testing framework for unit tests and TDD <http://bit.ly/doctest-docs>
+* [doctest](https://github.com/onqtam/doctest):The fastest feature-rich C++11 single-header testing framework for unit tests and TDD <http://bit.ly/doctest-docs>
 * package manager
-  - [Microsoft/vcpkg](https://github.com/Microsoft/vcpkg):C++ Library Manager for Windows, Linux, and MacOS
+  - [vcpkg](https://github.com/Microsoft/vcpkg):C++ Library Manager for Windows, Linux, and MacOS
-* [catchorg/Catch2](https://github.com/catchorg/Catch2):A modern, C++-native, header-only, test framework for unit-tests, TDD and BDD - using C++11, C++14, C++17 and later (or C++03 on the Catch1.x branch) <https://discord.gg/4CWS9zD>
+* [Catch2](https://github.com/catchorg/Catch2):A modern, C++-native, header-only, test framework for unit-tests, TDD and BDD - using C++11, C++14, C++17 and later (or C++03 on the Catch1.x branch) <https://discord.gg/4CWS9zD>
 * [Boost.Hana](https://www.boost.org/doc/libs/1_61_0/libs/hana/doc/html/index.html):Hana is a header-only library for C++ metaprogramming suited for computations on both types and values
-* [google / benchmark](https://github.com/google/benchmark):A microbenchmark support library
+* [benchmark](https://github.com/google/benchmark):A microbenchmark support library

 ## 参考